-In order to personalize as many interactions as possible, we need fast and easy access to specific donor interest data.
-In order to generate and disseminate those personalized messages, we need systems capable of supporting communications that are both high-touch, and high-volume.
-Personalization at a distance can indeed be done—but only if we are armed with the insights and tools we need.
+In order to personalise as many interactions as possible, we need fast and easy access to specific donor interest data.
+In order to generate and disseminate those personalised messages, we need systems capable of supporting communications that are both high-touch, and high-volume.
+Personalisation at a distance can indeed be done—but only if we are armed with the insights and tools we need.

 New definitions of campaign success

 For much of its existence, success in higher education advancement has been defined by one metric: dollars secured.
 That made a lot of sense when campaigns would run for five to seven years to reach goals that totaled in the hundreds of millions (and even billions) of dollars.
 But as micro-campaigns become more prevalent, and as competition for philanthropic dollars intensifies in the post-COVID world, success cannot be judged by the totals alone.

 Along with their gifts, donors bring knowledge and well-informed perspectives about how their philanthropic investments can make a meaningful difference in the world—and increasingly, they are prioritising impact during a time when meeting immediate human needs is so prominent.